aLehav/_Learning_PythonForWeb/README.md

 # PythonProjects
+This is a little repository for me to share my Python learning experience.
+This included some basic syntactic practice leading up to my Research Experience at North Carolina, wherein I got much more proficient applicable experience.
-This is a little repository for me to share my Python learning experience Below is what each path does and the command needed to execute:
+Below is what each path does and the command needed to execute:

 ## Hello World

-Project to simply make sure I have the installed python files, prints hellow world.
+Project to simply make sure I have the installed python files, prints hello world.

 Ran with